pieterjm/JukeboxBot/texts.md

 11. /link
     - View LNDHUB-QR code so users can link their jukebox stack LNBits wallet to their own lightning wallet.

-ADMIN COMMANDS:
+## Admin commands:
 1. /setclientid
-    - sets the spotify client id.
+    - Sets the spotify client id.
 2. /setclientsecret
-    - sets the client secret.
+    - Sets the client secret.
 3. /couple
-    - replace /connect with /coule to preveent command colissions with other bots.
+    - Replace /connect with /coule to preveent command colissions with other bots.
     - Admins use this command to couple their spotify to their Telegram group.
 4. /decouple
-    - replace /disconnect with /decouple to preveent command colissions with other bots.
+    - Replace /disconnect with /decouple to preveent command colissions with other bots.
     - Admins use this command to decouple their spotify player to their Telegram group.

+## Jukeboxtexts.py edit suggestions